Otixa/luajs/README.md

 let result1 = lua.doStringSync('return 5/2;');
 let result2 = lua.doFileSync('./script.lua');
 ```
-(This will throw an error if lua encounters an error running the code)
+(This will throw if lua encounters an error running the code)

 #### Other stuff